 If you want to dig in further, check out these articles:

-VPNs Aren’t Illegal BUT…Your Activity Can Be
+VPNs Aren’t Illegal BUT…Your VPN Usage Can Be

 Only by using your virtual private network for activities that are clearly illegal do you run the risk of getting in trouble with the law.
 As you’ll see in the infographic linked here, VPNs are an excellent way to maintain online security.

-Based on years of personal experience, I use and recommend ExpressVPN (get 3 months free using this link).
+Based on years of personal experience, I use and recommend NordVPN (get 3 months free using this link).
 It’s an excellent option that is reliable even in those countries where connecting can often be difficult.

 The only other thing to consider is whether you’re in a country that technically bans their use.
 If you are a foreigner in that country, you can generally use a VPN without any concerns.